auth0/docs/articles/auth0lab/verifiable-credentials/overview.md

 6. The Verifier cryptographically verifies the VP (it was signed by the Holder and original VC signed by the Issuer) and checks its validity (for example, it hasn't expired).
 It obtains the holder and Issuer public keys from a Verifiable Data Registry.
 7. __(Optional)__ Finally, for any number of reasons the issuer MAY revoke the credential, or the credential MAY expire (e.g. Past an expiration date).

-You can find a more in depth explanation and visual presentation of verifiable credentials at <a href="https://verifiablecredentials.dev/" target="_blank">verifiablecredentials.dev</a>.
+You can find a more in depth explanation and visual presentation of verifiable credentials at [verifiablecredentials.dev](https://verifiablecredentials.dev/).

 ### Walkthrough Articles